These instructions are for the Raspberry Pi OS Lite. Raspberry Pi OS used to be called Raspbian.

 done | sudo tee "$outfile" >/dev/null

-I have been using 6.12.20 for a while and I know that this works well.
-If you are running 6.12.34 and want to switch to 6.12.20, first install that using this command:
+If you are running 6.12.34 and wanted to switch to 6.12.20, first install that 6.12.20 using this command:

 kver=6.12.20; pver="1:${kver}-1+rpt1"; \